 Our Dallas office was asked to design a Mothers’ Day Brunch Table and we were happy to help!
-Expert from D Magazine.
+Excerpt from D Magazine.
 See the full article in the link below.

 Whether you are hosting this at your home or a restaurant, you can always spruce a table up!
 Mother’s Day is such a cheery holiday, and the perfect excuse to bring in bright colors!
 Feel free to offset them with a contrasting color such as a navy, or a shade of blue.

 You may already have a beautiful table that may not need a full linen, but adding a nice table runner can be a great touch.
 We always recommend a cloth napkin for an extra pop of color and detail to your table.

 Place settings are always our favorite part!
 The more plates, glasses, and silverware, the better.
 With a brunch, it may be a little overkill to have too much going on, but a charger, dinner plate, and a salad or dessert plate should be the right amount.
 You can spice things up by having an accent plate for the dessert or salad, such as this Corsica china, or even a textured plate.
 For the silverware, be sure to have a fork for each course, as well as the knives, and a teaspoon for coffee.
 Gold, copper, and rose gold silverware is so stunning, and such a fun way to mix up the traditional silver flatware.
 When it comes to the glassware, go for a water goblet, a champagne flute (who doesn’t love a mimosa?), and—depending how important coffee is to your crowd—a cup and saucer.